prashant1507/wireless-adb-app/ReadMe.md

 2. **Developer Mode**
    - Ensure Developer Mode is enabled on the device.
-   - Enable 'Disable adb authorisation timeout' in Settings -> Developer options
+   - Enable 'Disable adb authorization timeout' in Settings -> Developer options

 3. **Authentication**
-   - 1st time authentication is required form the machine where the device will be connected with Wireless ADB
+   - 1st Time authentication is required from the machine where the device will be connected with Wireless ADB
-   - Don't forget to mark as remember always
+   - Don't forget to mark as Remember always

 4. Change the **Endpoint** or **Port**, update the following files:
 - [data.properties](app/src/main/assets/data.properties)